VRH

 The rate of improvement will vary depending on the severity of your pet’s condition and the type of rehabilitation programme they are undergoing.
 However, you can typically expect to see some improvement within a few weeks.

-Animal hydrotherapy, particularly the underwater treadmill, helps reduce pain and inflammation, improve strength and flexibility, increase range of motion, and enhance cardiovascular health in dogs and cats.
+Animal hydrotherapy, particularly therapies conducted on an underwater treadmill, helps reduce pain and inflammation, improve strength and flexibility, increase range of motion, and enhance cardiovascular health in dogs and cats.

 Get In Touch With Us